-In January 2007, we entered into an unsecured \$100 million revolving credit agreement (the "Agreement") which expires on January 19, 2012.
-We have a one-time option, which can be exercised at any time, subject to bank approval, to increase the amount by \$50 million for a total commitment of \$150 million.
-The Agreement provides for interest at our option, at the Eurodollar rate plus 0.75% to 1.125%, or the prime rate plus zero to 0.125%.
-A fee of 0.15% to 0.225% is paid on the unused portion of the commitment.
-The margins over the Eurodollar, prime rate and the commitment fee are based upon our debt to total capital ratio as defined by the Agreement.
-As of March 31, 2011, the applicable margin over the Eurodollar rate was 0.75%, the margin over the prime rate was zero, and the commitment fee was 0.15%.
+Our previous unsecured \$100 million revolving credit agreement (the "Agreement") was terminated by us on July 25, 2011 and replaced with a new revolving credit facility.
+The Agreement provided for interest at our option, at the Eurodollar rate plus 0.75% to 1.125%, or the prime rate plus zero to 0.125%.
+A fee of 0.15% to 0.225% was payable on the unused portion of the commitment.

+The margins over the Eurodollar, prime rate and the commitment fee were based upon our debt to total capital ratio as defined by the Agreement.
+As of June 30, 2011, the applicable margin over the Eurodollar rate was 0.75%, the margin over the prime rate was zero, and the commitment fee was 0.15%.